 Past training for outbreaks such as Ebola have Hawaii hospitals equipped to deal with infectious diseases like the new coronavirus.
 Hospitals gathered backup emergency supplies and can tap into more provided by the Hawaii Healthcare Emergency Management coalition or use funds from the federal Hospital Preparedness Program, according to Hilton Raethel, president and CEO of the Healthcare Association of Hawaii.

-On Wednesday, March 11, the federal government approved $4.5 million in emergency funds for Hawaii for coronavirus-related crisis spending.
+On March 11, the federal government approved $4.5 million in emergency funds for Hawaii for coronavirus-related crisis spending.
 Negotiations over the next congressional pandemic relief bill began in late July.

-State officials are hesitant to predict the total, but say they expect the number of reported cases to rise in the future, in part because of increased testing capabilities by private laboratories.
+State officials are hesitant to predict the total, but say they expect the number of reported cases to rise in the future.

-“Like many other viruses, Covid-19 appears to spread more easily between people in close quarters aboard ships,” the CDC said in its most recent travel advisory update.
+“Like many other viruses, COVID-19 appears to spread more easily between people in close quarters aboard ships,” the CDC said in one travel advisory update.

-The airlines need paying passengers to cover the costs of operating the fleet.
+Paying passengers to cover the costs of operating the fleet.
 This includes paying pilots and flight attendants and paying for fuel.
-There’s only so much an airline can do to reduce hours and costs for workers, in part because of union contracts.

 “Travel related” coronavirus cases signifies either that the patient traveled somewhere outside of Hawaii and was diagnosed upon return to the islands, or the patient was infected by a close contact who traveled and presumably became infected elsewhere.
 Technically, if a visitor were to be diagnosed after leaving Hawaii, their case would not be included in the state count.